 I think I was one of those weird young missionaries that had not only read the Bible (1979 LDS edition of the Cambridge KJB), but also had read parts of Asimov's Guide to the Bible (I finished it after returning), and other commentaries both LDS (e.g. Skousen, McConkie) and not, dabbled into what other translations there were, and had a hard bound copy of the Joseph Smith Translation (though it is perhaps better called a purposeful interpolation).
 Why weird?
 Though as missionaries we were required to read the Book of Mormon, a Bible reading schedule was optional.
 The optional study guide I was given walked through the Bible in a year, so twice for a mission, which I followed, though it strained my hour-per-day reading alotment.
 I already had the habit of reading the Bible, and never wanted to stop.

 This section gives notes only on those Bible editions that I've read cover to cover, and gives my thoughts on each edition.
 The purpose is to review the edition, but some things about the translation I'll comment on as that is relevant to the experience of the edition.
 This is a work in progress and will grow and fill in over time (and as I finish new editions).
-I intend to review other editions as I encounter them, but will add those to a section at the end for editions I haven't thoroughly read.
+I intend to review other editions as I encounter them, but will add those to a section at the end for editions I haven't thoroughly read, but still own or are engaged with.

 Cambridge is not always clear about the contents of their Bible printing in context to other editions they offer, though they're open to questions.
 There's basically two forms of KJB: text editions and reference editions.
 The text is in two forms: the received edition found in the Concord Reference edition (and earlier editions that preceeded it), and David Norton's restorative work found in the The New Cambridge Paragraph Bible.
 Reference editions include portions of the Concord supplementary materials mapped against mostly old typographical layouts.
 This also means that the older layouts will have older notes and references from the period of the reprint.
 The Clarion Reference edition is essentially a replacement of the Concord, using a modern typography, paragraphing, and layout.
-It's not clear if some of the spelling updates from Norton's Paragraph Bible are used, but otherwise it is the received text not the restored text of The New Cambridge Paragraph Bible.
+It is the received text, not the restored text of The New Cambridge Paragraph Bible.

 The Oxford 1769 received text is the result of printing variations from the beginning in 1611 and over the years that Oxford and Cambridge has tried to correct.
 The Cambridge edition of the received text not identical to Oxford's.
 The 1769 text can be considered an actual revision of the KJB, which is part of the motivation for the formal revision of it called the Revised Version.
 (The other motivation is moving past the Erasmus New Testament text, as well as Beza and Stephanus, and the Bomberg Hebrew texts, to critical text editions.)